justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > [!NOTE]
 > #### A refresher on tagged template literals
 >
-> Tagged template literals have a important property that makes this proposal
+> Tagged template literals have an important property that makes this proposal
 > possible.
 A template tag function receives a _template strings array_ as its
-> first argument, that is the same object for every invocation of the tagged
+> first argument that is the same object for every invocation of the tagged
 > template literal expression.
 >
 > ```ts